magmide/magmide/notes.md

+look at koka lang
+what rok can add is *unannotated* effects. polymorphic effects in a language like koka seem (at first glance) to require annotation, whereas in rok they are simply implied by the `&` combination of assertions that is inherent to what a type is.

 The term "gradual verification" is useful to sell people on what's unique about this project.
 Rok is tractable for the same reasons something like typescript or mypy is tractable.